Phonics

 2. Participation ensure every child participates throughout the lesson.
 Partnership work is fundamental to learning.

-5. Passion be passionate about teaching so children can be engaged emotionally.
+5. Passion be passionate about teaching so children can be engaged.

 Help your child learn to read words by sounding-blending (Fred talk) eg. c-a-t = cat, sh-o-p = shop.
 Children learn to read words by blending the letter-sounds that are in the Speed Sounds set (shown further down the page).